 The article also directly addresses the allegation that the nature of the socialist system itself in the Stalin-era led to mass executions and famine.

 Paul Cockshott of Glasgow University, author of 'Towards a New Socialism', raised some questions about whether maintaining the Stalin-era system could have indeed prevented economic slow-down.

 An email exchange between myself and Steve Heder, a former officer of the Extraordinary Chambers in the Court of Cambodia (ECCC), throws doubts on the value of evidence presented against three defendants in the the Khmer Rouge trials.
 Specifically it undermines the 'Demographic Expert Report' given to the Court.
 Other evidence of genocide presented in the report also appears to be of little value, although it has been used as a key document in the proceedings.

 What exactly happened in Democratic Kampuchea and the ideological motives of the Communist Party of Kampuchea are certainly not clear.
 However, a thorough examination of the truth would be in everyone's interests.
 This is not happening in the current trial.

-The recent Maoist movement in Nepal inspired many in the belief that a new phase of communist revolution could be starting.
+The Maoist movement in Nepal inspired many in the belief that a new phase of communist revolution could be starting.
 However, the leadership of this party have discarded Leninism and the key concept of the dictatorship of the proletariat.